 Plan for an exciting career after graduation!
 The accounting profession is thriving, and you are a big part of why.
 CPAs represent some of the most respected and trusted business professionals, and are widely known for high ethical standards, dedication to lifelong learning, business acumen, and leadership.
 All of these and more are why the CPA license is one of the most highly sought-after professional certifications.

-Find a fantastic accounting school program, work toward your 150 semester hours of general college education and earn your baccalaureate degree in accounting!
+Find an accounting school program that is a good fit for you, work toward your 150 semester hours of general college education and earn your baccalaureate degree in accounting!
 Make sure that:

 - 33 semester hours are in accounting;